Home

 3. Metoprolol 12.5mg twice a day - did not help.
 I've stopped taking it.

-4. Coenzyme Q-10 - helped a little: reduced frequency of heart palpitations.
+4. Coenzyme Q-10 Supplements - helped a little: reduced frequency of heart palpitations.
 But I still get quite a few of them.

 The next things I'm trying are: